 BetMGM is built for combat sports like the UFC, offering a wide range of event-specific UFC bets and more.
 That means BetMGM is a place you can bet on everything from the winner of a fight, to the round in which he or she will get it done, the total number of rounds a match will go and the method of victory.

 Live UFC in-fight betting is also available.
 The BetMGM app is available for both Apple and Android devices.

-UFC 249 is a pay-per-view event available across the country.
-Here’s a look at the schedule and where you can watch UFC 249:
+UFC 252 will be a pay-per-view event available across the country.
+Here’s a look at the schedule and where you can watch:

-DraftKings is running The MMA Million ($1M guaranteed) contest for UFC 249.
-It is a 58,823-player contest featuring $1 million in total prizes.
+DraftKings runs The MMA Million ($1M guaranteed) contest for all UFC events.
+It’s a 58,823-player contest featuring $1 million in total prizes.
 The top 12,955 entries will earn money, with the first-place winner earning a top prize of $200,000.

 Basic UFC betting is straightforward.
 You can bet on who you think will win a fight, how the fight will end and how long it will last.
 More advanced props and in-fight bets are also available.

 Here’s a look at the basic UFC bets available at NJ online sportsbooks:

 Many NJ online and mobile sports betting apps allow you to bet live on UFC fights.
 This is called live or “in play” betting, and it allows you to make bets on lines that are adjusted as the action continues in the middle of a UFC fight.